 In addition to your marriage being an emotional relationship, it has also been a financial partnership.
 Now that you are divorcing, be sure you get a financial divorce as well.
-To complete the process, all three credit reporting agencies must reflect your new individual financial status.
+When it comes to credit cards during a divorce, to complete the process, all three credit reporting agencies must reflect your new individual financial status.

 Early in the divorce process, pull up-to-date credit reports from each of the three credit reporting agencies: Equifax, Experian, and Transunion.
 All three are necessary because they likely will have differences in their reported content, and you want to be sure to cover everything.
 It would not serve you well to have two accurate credit reports and encounter a prospective lender in the future who depends upon the third for their determinations of your credit worthiness.